sammuelyee/docs/cartodb-editor.md

 Publish and share your map | Once you visualize and publish a map, you can get a link to share the map, embed it to a website or blog, or add your map to another application.
 | For details, see [Publish and Share Your Map](#publish-and-share-your-map)

-**Tip:** You can also view guided lessons of the map workflow from the [Map Academy](http://academy.cartodb.com/), or begin using our [open source APIs](http://docs.cartodb.com/cartodb-platform.html).
+**Tip:** You can also view guided lessons of the map workflow from [The Map Academy](http://academy.cartodb.com/), or begin using our [open source APIs](http://docs.cartodb.com/cartodb-platform.html).

 ## Datasets